McGillivray Boulevard Safety and Mobility Project

 The project goals are:

-In Phase 2, which focuses on developing design options, these goals will be used to evaluate how well different design options address the issues identified by community members in addition to the traffic analysis conducted.
+In Phase 2, which focused on developing design options, these goals were used to evaluate how well different design options address the issues identified by community members in addition to the traffic analysis conducted.

 Existing Conditions